-Jim Guszcza, Deloitte’s chief data scientist, explains how behavioral nudges, aided by AI and data science, can help governments, universities, and businesses address some of their most pressing issues.
+Jim Guszcza, Deloitte’s chief data scientist, explains how behavioural nudges, aided by AI and data science, can help governments, universities and businesses address some of their most pressing issues.

 Not only would two different people make different judgments about the same risk, the same person might make a different judgment depending on whether it was before lunch or after lunch.
 So, your mood, your blood sugar level, the weather, all these extraneous factors can affect your decisions.